-If you look over on my website statistics, I’ve got some cool stats on my Webmaster Tools for my website
+If you look over my website statistics, I’ve got some cool stats on my Webmaster Tools for my website

 I also offer loyalty to my sponsors

 For example, Coin Paprika sponsored a video with me in 2018 and I switched the website I was using to present cryptocurrency price charts, I switched to Coin Paprika for all of my future cryptocurrency videos after that one sponsored video, if possible, I will mention or switch to sponsors whenever appropriate.
-I always try and deliver value indefinitely above whatever was sponsored and have a sponsor in mind.
+I always try and deliver value indefinitely above whatever is sponsored and have a sponsor in mind.

 Therefore that is again worth much more than simply getting a few views when a video comes out.
 Thus, I’ve done a clear job of explaining my value proposition, I show what I do, I show the value I offer and I’ve shown using it on myself with these videos that I went and showed you the analytics for, I also have even additional value above this.

-So I release all of my YouTube videos go out onto my Facebook page, they go out onto my Twitter.
-If you look at my Facebook page, my posts reach 84,000 people for free every 28 days, which even if somebody doesn’t actually go watch the YouTube video, they see it in the news feed.
+I release all of my YouTube videos go out onto my Facebook page, they go out onto my Twitter.
+If you look at my Facebook page, my posts reach 84,000 people for free every 28 days, which even if somebody doesn’t go watch the YouTube video, they see it in the news feed.

 I’m also on Twitter and I tweeted all of my videos and my blog posts out there while 183,000 impressions on my Twitter feed.